-The smallest jet engine is 220 nm (0.0000086614 in), achieved by Samuel Sanchez (Spain) and Xing Ma (China), demostrated in Max-Planck Institute for Intelligent Systems Institution, Stuttgart, Baden-Württemberg, Germany, on 9 October 2016.
+The smallest jet engine is 220 nm (0.0000086614 in), achieved by Xing Ma (China) and Samuel Sánchez (Spain), demonstrated in Max-Planck Institute for Intelligent Systems Institution, Stuttgart, Baden-Württemberg, Germany, on 9 October 2016.

 The 'engine' is actually a nanotube, powered by an enzyme-triggered biocatalytic reaction using urea as fuel.
 The reaction creates an internal flow that extends out into the fluid, causing an open cavity to form.
 This results in thrust, propelling the nanotube along.

-Xing Ma and Samuel Sanchez recognise Ana C. Hortelao (Spain) and Albert Miguel-López (Spain) contribution to the research as well as the support from their affiliated institutions:
+Xing Ma and Samuel Sánchez recognise both Ana C. Hortelao (Spain) and Albert Miguel-López (Spain) contribution to the research as well as the support from their affiliated institutions: